dbuezas/lazyreader/README.md

 and afterwards paste the content of lazyreader.js.

-To just test it, paste the contents of lazyreader.js in the console.
+To just test it, paste the contents of lazyreader.js into the console.

 Use:
 ----